sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 We can now use it to hydrate the machine when we start it.

 {% highlight js %}
-import { Machine, State, interpret } from 'xstate';
+import { createMachine, State, interpret } from 'xstate';

 // …